Musical elements in the discrete-time representation of sound: Variation in the basic note

-with $\Lambda_X=\lfloor \Delta . f_s \rfloor\;\;\forall\;\; X \; \in (A,D,R,\;)$ and being $\xi$ a small value that provides a satisfactory \emph{fade in} and \emph{fade out}, e.g.\ $\xi=10^{\frac{-80}{20}}=10^{-4}\;$ or $\;\xi=10^{\frac{-40}{20}}=10^{-2}$.
-The lower the $\xi$, the slower the \emph{fade}, like the $\alpha$ illustrated in Figure~\ref{fig:transicao}.
-The stated second in equations~\ref{eq:adsr} attend both introduction and ending of sound from zero intensity because they are linear.
+with $\Lambda_X=\lfloor \Delta_X . f_s \rfloor\;\;\forall\;\; X \; \in (A,D,R\;)$ and $\xi$ being a small value that provides a satisfactory \emph{fade in} and \emph{fade out}, e.g.\ $\xi=10^{\frac{-80}{20}}=10^{-4}\;$.
+The lower the $\xi$, the slower the \emph{fade}, similar to the $\alpha$ illustrated in Figure~\ref{fig:transicao}.
+One might also use a linear or quartic ($x**4$) fade at the beginning of the attack and the end of the release sections to reach zero amplitude (exponential fades never reach zero).
 Schematically, Figure~\ref{fig:adsr} shows the ADSR envelope in a classical implementation that supports many variations.
-For example, between attack and decay it is possible to add an extra partition where the maximum amplitude remains for more than a peak.
-Another common example is the use of more elaborated tracings of attack or decay.
-The music piece \emph{ADa e SaRa}, available in \massa, explores many configurations of the ADSL envelope.
+For example, between attack and decay it is possible to add an extra section where the maximum amplitude remains for more than a peak.
+Another common example is the use of more elaborated outlines of attack or decay.
+The music piece \emph{ADa and SaRa} explores many configurations of the ADSR envelope.~\cite{MASSA}